jonaskahn/cadence/docs/plugins/first-plugin.md

 - Keep `create_agent()` static
 - Keep tools simple and well documented
 - Add `health_check()` if your plugin uses external services
+- Consider enabling `parallel_tool_calls=True` in your agent constructor for better performance when tools can run concurrently

 ---

 Looking to distribute your plugin without file system access?
 See **[Plugin Upload Feature](upload-feature.md)** to package as `name-version.zip` and install via UI/API.